SakaSerbia/FPGA-DE10-Standard-Nios2-DMA-Accelerator-Project/README.md

 # About the project
-Demonstrate the operation of various Avalon bus interfaces and hardware integration module within the processor system.
-Develop acceleration of the system that performs linear computing functions, Y = AX + B, large amounts of data.
+Develop DMA acceleration of the system that performs linear computing functions, Y = AX + B, large amounts of data.

  # Installation
 To start the project you need the following programs: